netcore-jsa/unimus-backup-exporter/README.md

 | git_repo_name       | "Foo/Backups.git"        |
 | git_branch          | "master"                 |

- Depending on your git server.
-For example, if you are using an ssh key, you may not require a password.
+ Depending on your git server you may not require a password.

  ## _Automating the exporter_

  To run your script periodically, the most common solution will be scheduling a cron job.
-Adding the following line to /etc/crontab will set up the script to run every night at 3AM
+Adding the following line to crontab -e will set up the script to run every night at 3AM

 ```
 0 3 * * * root /path-to-script/unimus-backup-exporter.sh
 ```
 Note: Using root as your user is not recommended.